-For closed-end reverse mortgages, the person conducting the settlement (settlement agent) must provide the borrower with a HUD-1 Settlement Statement at or before settlement that clearly itemizes all charges imposed on the buyer and the seller in connection with the settlement.
-The 2008 RESPA Reform rule included a revised HUD-1/1A Settlement Statement form that is required as of January 1, 2010.
+Section 4 of RESPA requires the person conducting the settlement (settlement agent) to provide the borrower with a HUD-1 Settlement Statement at or before settlement that clearly itemizes all charges imposed on the buyer and the seller in connection with the settlement.
+The RESPA Reform rule included a revised HUD-1/1A Settlement Statement form that is required as of January 1, 2010.
 The HUD-1 is used for transactions in which there is a borrower and seller.
 For transactions in which there is a borrower and no seller (refinancings and subordinate lien loans), the HUD-1 may be completed by using the borrower's side of the settlement statement.
 Alternatively, the HUD-1A may be used.

-However, no settlement statement is required for home equity plans subject to TILA and Regulation Z, Appendix A to 12 CFR 1024 contains the instructions for completing the forms.
+However, no settlement statement is required for home equity plans subject to the Truth in Lending Act and Regulation Z. Appendix A to 12 CFR Part 1024 contains the instructions for completing the forms.

-Key 2008 RESPA Reform Enhancements to the HUD-1/1A Settlement Statement
+Key RESPA Reform Enhancements to the HUD-1/1A Settlement Statement

-While the 2008 RESPA Reform Rule did not include any substantive changes to the first page of the HUD-1/1A form, there were changes to the second page of the form to facilitate comparison between the HUD-1/1A and the GFE.
+While the RESPA Reform Rule did not include any substantive changes to the first page of the HUD-1/1A form, there were changes to the second page of the form to facilitate comparison between the HUD-1/1A and the GFE.
 Each designated line on the second page of the revised HUD-1/1A includes a reference to the relevant line from the GFE.